Blind Injustice (book): Blind Denial

 In the chapter on "blind denial", Godsey addresses prosecutors' and law enforcement's psychological denial of their fallibility and the possibility that they could have made a mistake.
 He gives the example of Clarence Elkins, who was convicted on rape, assault, and murder charges in 1998.
 He was initially convicted on the basis of "looking like" the attacker, despite an alibi and an absence of physical evidence.
 When later DNA testing showed that he was not the source of the skin cells and semen found at the crime scene, prosecutors put forth improbable theories to explain why Elkins must still be guilty.
 Godsey uses this example to illustrate the judicial system's resistance to new evidence and the possibility of having been wrong.

 Blind Ambition

-The chapter "blind ambition" addresses the political factors affecting judges and prosector.
+The chapter "blind ambition" addresses the political factors affecting judges and prosecutor.
 Godsey writes that elected judges know that a "tough on crime" approach wins votes, leading some judges to lean on a record of toughness rather than fairness.
 Here, Godsey cites the case of Chris Bennett, who was convicted of vehicular manslaughter and sought to overturn the conviction based on evidence that he was a passenger rather than the driver of the car involved in an accident.
 In the cases of both Clarence Elkins and Chris Bennett, local prosecutors and judges denied the validity of new evidence, and the convictions were over turned at the state level.
 Godsey sees these local officials' unwillingness to overturn a conviction as a symptom of the political system that incentivizes conviction over exoneration.